Creamy Potato Cheddar and Bacon Soup

 - Add flour, pepper, and McCormick Vegetable Supreme seasoning, and stir.
 Your mixture should resemble a thick paste.

 - Add chicken stock and chicken buillion granules.
-Stir thoroughly over medium high heat.
+Stir thoroughly over medium-high heat.

 - Slowly add chopped potatoes, carrots, and celery.
 Allow the soup to come to a full boil.
-Cook for approximately 20 minutes on medium high heat, stirring occasionally.
+Cook for approximately 20 minutes on medium-high heat, stirring occasionally.

 - While the soup is boiling, combine the following two ingredients in a separate, medium-sized bowl: heavy whipping cream and cornstarch.
 (Avoid adding cornstarch directly to hot mixtures.)
-Whisk away lumps so that the mixture becomes smooth.
+Whisk away any lumps so that the mixture becomes smooth.